jalcine/website/src/_drafts/the-idea-behind-wintermute.markdown

 representational data.
 Additionally, to do a cheap form of data integrity checking, including a checksum with each message allows for one to then challenge the actual integrity of provided data.

+A formalization of what processes, or rather modules, are available on a machine wouldn't be necessary for the sake of remote execution but they would be necessary for discovery and maintenance of a suite of processes in order to ensure that each running processes has what they need to operate.
+These modules could have exposed methods that a remote process could then invoke and await a reply, if said remote method _has_ a return value.

+With parallel processes, message serialization and remote procedure invocation, Wintermute can run across a vast amount of machines and provide the power it needs when it needs to!

 [wntr]: http://wintermute.jalcine.me
 [sp]: https://github.com/jalcine/wintermute